Editor’s Note

 David Vega fled the scene without stopping or reporting the collision.
 He later told investigators he believed he had struck a deer.
 After law enforcement identified him through the vehicle evidence, a warrant was authorized.
 Vega turned himself in and was arraigned in 53rd District Court.
 The case was bound over to Livingston County’s 44th Circuit Court.
 On October 6, 2017, Vega entered a guilty plea before Judge Michael P. Hatty.
 On November 9, 2017, Hatty sentenced him to 7 months in jail and 36 months of probation.
 No prison term was imposed.
 The vehicle was not forfeited.
 The case was closed five days later, on November 14, 2017.

 The Corvette was not found at Vega’s residence.
 It was located at a warehouse on Whitmore Lake owned by Vega’s father, Jeffrey (Jeff) Vega, who runs a transportation business.
-The concealment of the vehicle became a focal point of criticism from Sullivan’s family, including his mother, Kayla Donaldson/Sullivan, who publicly challenged what she described as inadequate accountability for the conduct following the crash.
+The concealment of the vehicle became a focal point of criticism from Sullivan’s family, who publicly challenged what they described as inadequate accountability for the conduct following the crash.
 The Sullivan family pursued a wrongful death civil suit against David Vega, which resulted in a judgment in their favor.

 Sentence Record